+No. Reference Description Basis of Reporting

+Number Percentage Percentage

-No. Reference Description Basis of Reporting 9 Number Percentage Value (\$) RA 1 SCONRRR Total number of residential customers
+RA 1 SCONRRR Total number of residential customers

-When completing the worksheets in the Performance Report, it is important that the structure of the data entry cells are not modified by inserting, deleting or re-ordering rows/columns.
+When completing the worksheets in the Performance Report, it is important that the structure of the data entry cells is not modified by inserting, deleting or re-ordering rows/columns.
+A number of cells contain values that are calculated from data that has been entered into other cells.
+These cells have been locked to protect the calculation formula and have been shaded yellow for identification purposes.

-Only enter data into the cells that are not shaded, or by entering data in relation to customer complaints by completing the table in Annexure 1.
+Only enter data into the cells that are not shaded.